 Artist Co-operative Gallery – This Old Market art gallery features more than 30 artists and artisans.
 Expect to find unique paintings, sculptures, textiles and more.
 Exhibit openings are a great time to visit and meet some of the artists.

-Czech and Slovak Educational Center and Cultural Museum – This museum tucked in Crossroads Mall in Midtown Omaha is dedicated to the history of Czech and Slovak immigrants.
+Czech and Slovak Educational Center and Cultural Museum – This museum in LaVista is dedicated to the history of Czech and Slovak immigrants.

 El Museo Latino – Located in South Omaha, this is the Midwest’s first Latino art and history museum.
 The museum has several special events worth checking out.

 Gen. Crook House – This beautifully restored home of the Civil War hero is found on the North Omaha campus of Metro Community College.